 9. "Why You Been Gone So Long"

 A big part of the outlaw movement was a push for artists to choose what songs they recorded.
 Notice the quality of songwriters Colter turned to throughout her career.
-This particular cut was penned by the great Mickey Newbury.
+The great Mickey Newbury wrote this particular song.

 8. "Healing Hands of Time"

 Colter's mighty voice and as sad a steel guitar arrangement as you'll ever hear, allow her to make a solid Willie Nelson composition sound better than ever before.

 7. "Is There Any Way (You'd Stay Forever)"